AravindOther7/finalyrprojR3/README.md

 the score and other information hence the validation authenticates or provides some kind of credibility to the resume stating he/she is skilled in.

+## SYSTEM OVERVIEW
+Once the resume is uploaded to our system , it will extract the text in the resume using tesseract OCR and feed the extracted resume to our TF-IDF model which will determine the domain of the person who uploaded the resume, then a test link will be sent to the uploader’s email ( email Id will also be extracted from the resume , if email Id not present in the resume then it is considered to be invalid) , the uploader will take up the test through the link and the results will be stored in our database ,all the above validated information are stored in the system’s database.

+A QR code will be generated and given with the resume which upon scanning will show the domain and all the validated data from the resume.

+### 1) UPLOAD RESUME

+Candidate has to upload his/her resume in the web.

+### 2) KEYWORD EXTRACTION

+Keywords from the resume are extracted using ML.

+### 3) KEYWORD VALIDATION

+Keywords are validated by making the candidate to attend a test based on the extracted keyword.

+### 4) SCORE PROVISION

+Based on the relevance of the job description and skillset mark weightage will be assigned for each question.

+### 5) QR CODE GENERATION

+A QR code will be generated and added with the resume which on scanning will provide the information of the validated content from the resume.